Car CO2 emissions

 We don’t rely on official car CO2 figures.
 We measure CO2 ourselves in our own tests, that go further than the official ones, to produce more realistic figures.

-Out cars CO2 emission tool below shows two different measurements of CO2:
+Our cars CO2 emission checker below shows two different measurements of CO2:

 - The first is the amount of CO2 that come out of the exhaust pipe.
 This is also known as tank-to-wheel (TTW) CO2, and is the simplest way to measure CO2.
 Electric cars and hydrogen fuel cell cars will not have TTW figures, as they do not emit CO2 (electric cars don't even have an exhaust).